Little Bits of History

 February 7: Pluto v.
 Neptune – In 1979, Pluto moved inside Neptune’s orbit.

-Finally – In 1971, Switzerland gives women the vote.
+Finally – In 1971, Switzerland gave women the vote.

 The Little Tramp – In 1914, Charlie Chaplin first plays The Little Tramp in the Kid Auto Races at Venice.